ISISComputingGroup/ibex_developers_manual/Debugging-memory-leaks-in-the-IBEX-GUI.md

 ## Notes

 - The java garbage collector is responsible for cleaning up dereferenced objects.
 If your objects aren't being freed when you click the `Perform GC` button in java visual VM, then you still have references to them somewhere.
+  * The java garbage collector uses reachability analysis, not reference counting, to test whether an object can be GC'd.
+The garbage collection "roots" are listed [here](https://www.ibm.com/support/knowledgecenter/en/SS3KLZ/com.ibm.java.diagnostics.memory.analyzer.doc/gcroots.html), but usually in IBEX these will be either statically reachable objects (e.g. singletons) or the current stack frame for each running thread.
 - Some things need to be closed before/on garbage collection, for example sockets.
-Java's `finalize()` method is called just before the object is GC'd, and can be used to close anything that needs closing.

-- Good luck :)
+Java's `finalize()` method is called once an object is eligible for GC, but before it is actually GC'd.
+Beware of using finalizers to perform "cleanup" - in some cases (e.g. closing observables), not running the cleanup will mean the object will still be reachable and so the finalizer will never be run!

 # Observables